 - Psychopathic Manchild: Yes.
 Even Mr. Incredible thinks he's a psychopath, and he has yet to even meet Titan.

 - Villainous Legacy: Even after his defeat and imprisonment a year or so prior, his actions reverberate throughout the story.
 Metro Man's abandonment of Metro City led to his creation, and his refusal to stop Titan's rampage is the crux of his estrangement with Mr. Incredible.
-Said rampage is also implied to have killed Margo's parents, making him at least partially responsible for the events of Despicable Me.
+Said rampage also killed Margo's parents, making him at least partially responsible for the events of Despicable Me.
 Most of all, Megamind's strong dedication to his HeelFace Turn is motivated by his desire to atone for Titan's creation.

 GallaxharAn evil alien overlord who desired to obtain quantonium to clone an army of himself for galactic conquest.
 He was defeated by a team of monsters years earlier.